snowcra5h/Get-OSED-Files/README.md

 ## presetup steps
 ### set up PATH
-1. [ ] if you don't have `~/.local/bin`  in your PATH you will need to add it.
+1. [ ] if you don't have `~/.local/bin`  in your PATH you will need to add it. bash
-	- `if you use zsh change .bashrc to .zshrc` bash
 ```bash
 snowcrash@hoory.fook.n.sheeit $ echo 'export PATH=~/.local/bin:$PATH' | tee -a ~/.bashrc